akhila-srinagula/Sales-Data/README.md

 The current reporting system at Guns & Roses is inadequate for providing real-time insights into key business metrics, leading to delays in decision-making.
 The firm struggles with disjointed data, with limited visibility into sales trends, operational performance, and freight logistics.
 Additionally, securing sensitive customer data across different regions while ensuring high performance is a significant challenge.The company aims to implement a robust reporting solution that provides:

 ●Real-time visibility into sales, and customer behavior.

 ●A user-friendly, dashboard for executive decision-making.

 **Objective**

 As a member of the Data Analysis team, you are tasked with using Power BI to create a comprehensive dashboard that will provide Guns & Roses with the insights needed to optimize sales operations, enhance customer satisfaction, and improve supply chain efficiency.
-This dashboard will empower the company to achieve its revenue targets, streamline logistics, and strengthen its competitive position in the evolving wine market.6
+This dashboard will empower the company to achieve its revenue targets, streamline logistics, and strengthen its competitive position in the evolving wine market.